aretext/aretext/docs/custom-menu-commands.md

 -	`$FILEPATH` is the absolute path to the current file.
 -	`$WORD` is the current word under the cursor.
+-	`$LINE` is the line number of the cursor, starting from one.
 -	`$SELECTION` is the currently selected text (if any).

 Examples